Mentorship

 The hardest part is starting

 Here's the truth: most people never start.
 They research, plan, and wait for the "perfect" moment that never comes.
-The difference between people who build something and people who just talk about it?
-Action.
+The difference between people who build something and people who just talk about it is action.

 "What if people judge me?"